Loschia/kali_on_debian/README.md

 - Support for selection via ranges, help screen, “select all”, and “remove all”
 - Script compiled latest version: `kali_on_debian.sh`
 - Interactive CLI for `kali-tools-*` ✅ (fully implemented)
+- Option to choose installation via Debian or Kali packages ✅

 ### 🔧 In Progress
-- APT tool installation support
-- Kali tool installation support
+- Adding other group packages to implement all kali kacking tools

 > Every `kali_on_debian.sh` you download is automatically compiled from the latest commit, so you can use it directly without needing to compile it yourself.